KrishnaAggarwal2003/Web-Scraping/README.md

+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 # Web-Scraping
-This Repository contains codes for Web-Scraping with the help of LLM's for parsing the content.
+This repository contains codes for web scraping with the help of LLMs to parse the content.